DeltaLima/CanGrow/README.md

 # ![Logo/CanGrow_favico_large.png](Logo/CanGrow_favico_large.png) CanGrow - An OpenSource grow controller firmware for ESP8266 / ESP32

 CanGrow is a firmware for ESP microcontrollers to control and monitor all plant needs.
-It can be understood as lightweight standalone alternative to HomeAssistant for plant growing systems.
+It can be understood as a lightweight standalone alternative to HomeAssistant for plant growing systems.

 ⚠️⚠️⚠️
 ### Origin: https://git.la10cy.net/DeltaLima/CanGrow